 No, financial aid does not transfer.
 If you are transferring to another college, you must add the other school's federal code to your current FAFSA.
 Contact the new school's financial aid office to find out what steps you need to take to complete the financial aid process.

 I'm enrolled at two colleges.
 Can I receive financial aid from two different schools at the same time?

 No, you cannot receive aid from more than one school during the

 same term.
 To have your units from another college count towards your

 enrollment status at Shasta College, for FA purposes, Visit our Consortium Agreement webpage, listed under the FORMS Menu tab for more information.

 |What is a consortium agreement? |

 In certain cases, the school you are receiving aid from may agree to fund units being taken at another school if the units at the other school are needed to complete your educational goal.
 This agreement between schools is called a Consortium Agreement.
-Shasta College is unable to do consortium agreements.
-Please contact the other school your are attending for their policy on consortium agreements.
+Visit our Consortium Agreement webpage, listed under the FORMS Menu tab, if you are taking at least six units at Shasta College and attending another college.
+If you are taking less than six units and units at another college, please contact the other school your are attending for their policy on consortium agreements.

 |OFFICE OF INSPECTOR GENERAL REFERRAL: |

 It is important to provide accurate information in regards to financial aid.
 If the Financial Aid Office has reason to believe that a student or parent has purportedly misrepresented facts relevant to the student’s financial aid application, or has committed forgery or fraud, the student will be contacted to meet with the Financial Aid Director to determine if misrepresentation was intentional.
 If it is determined that the student’s intent was forgery or fraud, the information will be forwarded to the office of Inspector General in writing by the Director of Financial Aid.